ZNClub-Java-Suite/enable-spring-caching-pattern/README.md

 4. R1 forwards to EVICT CACHE
 5. EVICT CACHE removes I1 entry in cache
 6. Coverts GET to VIEW and forwards to Router R1
+7. Continue processing from step 3.in Scenario 1 for VIEW